mostofashakib/Core-Interview-Preparation/README.md

 # Core-Interview-Preparation
-This is a repo which contains behavioral, language specific, OOP and design questions.
+This is a repo which contains behavioral, conceptual and design interview questions.